 Elements associated with Pitta

-The Pitta dosha is associated with the elements of fire and water and is responsible for transformation in the body.
+The Pitta is associated with the elements of fire and water and is responsible for transformation in the body.

 Characteristics of Pitta

 - People with a Pitta constitution tend to be of medium build, have a strong metabolism, and have a sharp mind.